MarisolJC/Astrometry_meets_PTAs/README.md

 # Measuring SGWB with Astrometry and PTAs

-This repository contains the codes to calculate and visualise the Overlap Reduction Functions (ORFs) reported on 2412.14010.
+This repository contains the codes to calculate and visualise the Overlap Reduction Functions (ORFs) reported in 2412.14010.

 The folder **pta_astro_MAPS** contains Jupyter notebooks to plot maps.
 If you have never used **Healpy** for visualisation, there are more detailed explanations in the notebook **ORFs_Visualisation.ipynb**.